Atra-Hasis: Tablet II

-Babylon's world map.
-The more vertical lines indicate the banks of Euphrates, one of the rivers, where the Igigu worked.
-The small circles show city states such as Uruk and the triangles mountains at the world's edge, including Ararat, on which Noah Atra-Hasis stranded.
-The belt is a symbol of the goodess sea serpent Tiamat surrounding earth since its creation.
-She, the Abzu and the Flood are probably sources of the Leviathan, a human-consuming cosmic sea monster.

-Tablet II is about the unstoppable increase in overpopulation.
+is about the unstoppable increase in overpopulation.

 After another 1200 years there were many more humans, they roamed around like roaring herds of cattle.
 Because the gods in upper part of heaven could no longer even sleep, Enlil sent Adad and, again 1200 years later, the fertility goddess Nisaba to devastate the land with storms and dry up the harvests.
-Enki – dwelling in the lower part of sky – told his priest Atraḫasis what to do about it each time: Only Adad and Nisaba should be sacrificed to, the other gods should be left to starve.
+Enki – residing below the Earth's sphere in heaven (well protected from noise) – told his priest Atraḫasis what to do about it each time: Only Adad and Nisaba should be sacrificed to, the other gods should be left to starve.
 The pious priest acted according to this divine advice; Adad and Nisaba were so ashamed of this undeserved favour that they abandoned their endeavour.
 Enlil now completely enraged against Enki and decreed that a mighty flood should consume all of humanity.
-In addition, he made Enki swear before the Anunnaki that he would not speak another word to humans; he then began to consult with the assembled gods about the exact date and duration of the deluge to be unleashed.
+In addition, he made Enki swear before all Anunnaki that he will never speak another word to any human; he then began to consult with the assembled gods about the exact date and duration of the deluge to be unleashed.

-(Enki in his relation to Enlil can be seen to have parallels to Prometheus rebelling against Zeus.
-Zeus was also originally the wise leader of a political organisation (primeval Athens), in which the double party of Titans Prometheus and Epimetheus embodied the inferior gods.
-According to the story, Zeus' character changed after a period of flourishing civilisation: he became stingy and unjust.
-In any case, these are the arguments Prometheus used to justify his uprising against 'heaven': he stole the god's fire, cheated Zeus out of the best part of a cow and even had an affair with Athena, who let him enter Olympus through a back door.'
-Zeus solved this revolt by producing Pandora as Epimentheus' fatal wedding gift, dividing and ruling the titanic brothers.
-Similarly to Prometheus, Enki defies the orders of the upper gods, who now harbour genocidal intentions against the humans, and proves to be the benefactor of these creatures, who were of course only created as labour slaves to pacify the rebellion of the sub-gods around Enki.)